AuthorHouse

 *Their contract may or may not be a problem.

-*Their site is not particularly informative.
+*Their site is ridiculously uninformative.

-Comments*: This is one of several large publishers that were bought by Author Solutions (the others being iUniverse, Trafford and Xlibris)
+This is one of several large publishers that were bought by Author Solutions (the others being iUniverse, Trafford and Xlibris)

 This publisher used to be known as '1st Books Library'.